juc096/ece_140a_final_mvp/Report.md

 ### Revenue stream origins

 The revenue streams will originate from our targeted adds on the internet/social media.
 The adds will be targeted at those who show a potential of pregnancy.
+In tandem, and perhaps more importantly, our revenue stream will originate from the innate desire for parents to protect their offspring.

 ## MVP Hypotheses